-Android string resources are monolingual, the Monolingual base language file file being stored in different location than others res/values/strings.xml.
+Android string resources are monolingual, the Monolingual base language file file is stored in a different location from the others res/values/strings.xml.

-Android string resources documentation, Android string resources in translate-toolkit documentation become:
+Android string resources documentation, Android string resources become:

 Note: Android string-array structures are not currently supported.
 To work around this, you can break you string arrays apart: